beercss/beercss/docs/PAGE.md

 #### Method 2

-Add `data-ui="page-selector"` attribute on elements and call `ui()` after html output.
+Add `data-ui="page-selector"` attribute on elements.
 All other pages that are in the same level will be hidden.

 ```html
 <a data-ui="#page1">Open page 1</a>